HiSPARC/firmware/doc/messages.rst

 ====== ====== ======= ====== ======= =======

 CTP (Count Ticks between PPS) is a counter value.
-CTP represents the number of clock periods of the 200MHz clock between two PPS signals.
+CTP represents the number of clock periods of the 200 MHz clock between two PPS signals.
 This value will be renewed every second.
-It will be set to one on a PPS signal and counts up in 5ns steps till the next PPS signal.
+It will be set to one on a PPS signal and counts up in 5 ns steps till the next PPS signal.
 On a PPS signal this value is stored and set to one again.
 PPS Quantization Error: This field carries the PPS quantization error in units of seconds.